 Black Sheep Code

-User Experience reflects data the underlying data structures
+User Experience reflects the underlying data structure

 If it doesn't exist already, I want to propose a variant of Conway's Law which states